kmicinski/beautiful-jekyll/_posts/2017-06-12-pushdown-for-free.md

     assert(f (-1) < 0);
     assert(f (+1) > 0);

-Using this allocator, and assuming we model integers with the sign domain, this allocator would result in saying that f (-1) could be both positive *and* negative, breakign the assertion.
+Using this allocator, and assuming we model integers with the sign domain, this allocator would result in saying that f (-1) could be both positive *and* negative, breaking the assertion.
 By the way, these examples with assertions are really helpful for me to understand how this stuff works.

 #### Concrete evaluation